tataz1k4/tataz1k4/README.md

 <a href="https://git.io/typing-svg"><img src="https://readme-typing-svg.demolab.com?font=Poppins&weight=500&pause=990&color=349EC3&vCenter=true&width=435&height=45&lines=Full-Stack+Web+Developer" alt="Full-Stack Web Developer" /></a>

-<p>I graduated from Le Wagon in their full-time Web Development Bootcamp on 2022 and I'm currently working for a brazilian start-up and studying Computer Science.
+<p>I graduated from Le Wagon in their full-time Web Development Bootcamp on 2022 and I've been working as a full-stack dev since then.
+I'm currently working for a brazilian company and majoring in Computer Science.
 <br>
-Besides being really passionate, curious and enthusiastic about coding, I'm also a textile artist (crochet designer) and videomaker! 🤍
+Besides being really passionate, curious and enthusiastic about coding, I'm also a textile artist (crochet designer)! 🤍
 <br>
 Guess you could say I really like creating and building stuff from scratch :)
 </p>

 <div align="left">
-- 👩‍💻🧶 I’m currently developing <strong> personal projects</strong>.<br>
+- 👩‍💻🧶 I’m currently developing a <strong> personal project</strong> involving computer graphics and crochet.<br>
-- 📜 I’m always learning and studying about things that I'm interested in.
+- 📜 I’m always learning and studying about tech and a whole lot of other things I'm interested in.
 </div>
 <br>